 The antics behind the scenes of Bohemian Rhapsody are comparable to what actually happened behind the scenes of most Queen shows.
 Basically, a whole lot of drama went down.
 A director was fired, there were fights, lights were thrown… I guess you could say that people were behaving like rock stars.

-Keep reading to get all of the gory details.
+Keep reading to get all of the details.
 Also, did you know that Rami Malek wasn’t the first choice to play Freddie Mercury?
 I think we may have preferred the original casting…

 Fletcher Got Robbed